pangolinjs/docs/guide/templates.md

 :::

 `{% block pangolin_head %}{% endblock %}` and `{% block pangolin_body %}{% endblock %}`
-are necessary injection points for Pangolin.
+are necessary injection points for Pangolin.js.
 Everything else can be changed.

 ## Advanced example